SocketDotTech/socket-docs/docs/introduction.md

 ## Top Features

-SOCKET is extremely flexible and generic, to allow them to create and innovate permissionlessly while being in full control of the underlying infrastructure and its properties.
-The protocol can be leveraged to enable alot of unique usecases here we highlight the top 2 properties or features:
+SOCKET is extremely flexible and generic, to allow developers to create and innovate permissionlessly while being in full control of the underlying infrastructure and its properties.
+The protocol can be leveraged to enable unique usecases here we highlight the top 2 properties or features:
-- ChainAbstracted Composability: Ability to call any function on any contract on any chain via plain solidity, no cross-chain messaging, async solidity helps massively in terms of improving the developer experience.
+- **ChainAbstracted Composability**: Ability to call any function on any contract on any chain via plain solidity, no cross-chain messaging, async solidity helps massively in terms of improving the developer experience.
-- Per-Execution: Ability for developers to execute additional logic in the user-flow before the onchain contracts are executed is super powerful enabling various features like auctions, intents or really anything else.
+- **Pre-Execution**: Ability for developers to execute additional logic in the user-flow before the onchain contracts are executed is super powerful enabling various features like auctions, intents or really anything else.

 Read more about the usecases SOCKET enables in this section